 The latest Statement of Investment Principles ("SIP"), which covers the Scheme's default arrangement, is appended to this Statement.
-Please note that the Statement of Investment Principles covers all the Scheme's investments - the principles guiding the design of the default arrangement are set out on pages 1,2, 8 and 9.
+Please note that the Statement of Investment Principles covers both the Defined Benefit and Defined Contribution sections of the Universal Music Group Pension Scheme.
+The principles guiding the design of the default arrangement are set out on pages 1, 2, 8 and 9.